Music and Sound Recording (Tonmeister) BSc (Hons) or BMus (Hons) – 2021 entry

 Why choose this course

-This prestigious course is unique in the UK, blending rigorous musical study, advanced investigation of audio engineering and mastery of sound-recording operation and practice.
+Our prestigious course is unique in the UK.
+We blend rigorous musical study, advanced investigation of audio engineering and mastery of sound-recording operation and practice.

 What you will study

-This course is made up of three areas of study: technical understanding of audio; practical experience of recording; and musical theory and practice.
+Our course is made up of three areas of study:

-The technical aspects of our course cover the components that contribute to modern sound recording and reproduction, such as acoustics, electroacoustics, electronics, computer audio systems, sound synthesis and signal processing.
+The technical aspects of our course cover the engineering components that contribute to modern sound recording and reproduction.
+This includes acoustics, electroacoustics, electronics, computer audio systems, sound synthesis and signal processing.

-The practical elements of your studies will provide you with tuition in recording techniques and critical listening, as well as allowing you to apply technical theory by recording a wide range of music.
+The practical elements of your studies will provide you with tuition in recording techniques and critical listening.
+You’ll also apply technical theory by recording a wide range of music.

 The musical components of the course will develop your analytical skills and provide the opportunity for detailed study of creative disciplines such as performance and composition.

-Our music and sound recording (Tonmeister) degree courses benefit from a range of facilities that are of the highest professional standards and are unmatched in the UK university sector.
+Our Music and Sound Recording (Tonmeister) degree course benefits from a range of facilities.
+These are of the highest professional standards and are unmatched in the UK university sector.

 The majority of the facilities are housed in our Performing Arts and Technology Studios building, which was built to strict acoustical specifications and fitted with equipment to match the best professional studios.

-As a student on the course, you’ll have access to three recording studios:
+As a student on our course, you’ll have access to three recording studios: